the-teachingRSE-project/competencies/competencies.md

 the training and continuous professional development of RSEs, thus helping to provide a positive impact on research outputs and, ultimately, society as a whole.
-These competencies draw upon skills from traditional software engineering practice, established research culture, and the commitment to being part of a team.
+These competencies draw upon skills from traditional SE practice, established research culture, and the commitment to being part of a team.
-While there is anecdotal evidence that academic software engineering practitioners would have chosen different competencies, we will argue that this trifecta of skills is exactly what is needed for modern digital research.
+While there is anecdotal evidence that academic SE practitioners would have chosen different competencies, we will argue that this trifecta of skills is exactly what is needed for modern digital research.